denisse-orellana/master_class_node_js/README.md

 #### File basis

-The new files created as basis for the project were:
+The new files created as basis for the project:

 * .env
 * server.js